sheeryation/sheeryation.github.io/index.md

 ### 🌌 Astrophysicist | 💻 Data Scientist | 🚀 Frontier Researcher

-[cite_start]I am an astrophysicist and professional data scientist dedicated to decoding the high-energy universe[cite: 44, 45]. [cite_start]Currently based in **Yerevan, Armenia**, I work at **CodeCraft Innovations** while continuing research collaborations with **IPM Iran** and **Moscow University**[cite: 25, 64].
+I am an astrophysicist and professional data scientist dedicated to decoding the high-energy universe.
+Currently based in **Yerevan, Armenia**, I work at **CodeCraft Innovations** while continuing research collaborations with **IPM Iran** and **Moscow University**.

-My journey is defined by resilience. [cite_start]After successfully defeating a brain tumor during my studies, I committed myself to becoming an idol for girls worldwide to fight for their dreams[cite: 49, 50]. [cite_start]My passion for the stars extends to my lifestyle—I even run a business selling handmade galactic clothing and accessories[cite: 47, 48].
+My journey is defined by resilience.
+After successfully defeating a brain tumor during my studies, I committed myself to becoming an idol for girls worldwide to fight for their dreams.
+My passion for the stars extends to my lifestyle—I even run a business selling handmade galactic clothing and accessories.

 <div style="clear: both;"></div>